-STRECON is the original developer and leading manufacturer of prestressing tool systems based on the stripwinding technology, which offers several merits in terms of high strength, stiffness, extended lifetime, and high reusability compared to conventional tools.
+Today, STRECON is an independent company and the original developer and leading manufacturer of prestressing tool systems based on the stripwinding technology, which offers several merits in terms of high strength, stiffness, extended lifetime, and high reusability compared to conventional tools.

 Prestressing of tools can be understood as the compressive stress (typical radial), which intentionally is being devoted to a loaded tool, and for example a forming die.
 The purpose of prestressing is to reduce the level of critical tensile stresses, which the tool will see under fully loaded conditions in the production or testing process.
 The higher the prestressing, the deeper the tool will be pushed into a compressive state as illustrated in the figure.